6 Simple Ways to Tell If Medicare Advantage Is Right For You

 4. Do you want to keep your current doctor?

-In both cases, it’s possible that your current doctor or hospital is not in the plan’s network.
-If that’s the case, and you want to keep your current doctor, you will pay more to see that out-of-network provider.
+If not, and if you want to keep your current doctor, you will pay more to see that out-of-network provider.

 5. Are you interested in “extras”?